-A sad fact is that elder abuse is often at the hands of their caregivers – even family members.
+Do you know the hidden dangers that lurk in nursing homes?
+A sad fact is that elder abuse is often at the hands of their caregivers—even family members.
 It could be an assigned caregiver or an adult son or daughter living with their aging parent and taking advantage of the situation.
+Surprisingly, almost 60% of the elder abuse was perpetrated by caregivers, with 47% perpetrated by family members and 13% by medical caregivers, and only 6.7% of victims did not know their abuser.
+This is compounded by the fact that elderly people living in these situations typically have little or no ability to report abuse.

 Elder Abuse – What Can Go On in Nursing Homes?

 Elder abuse in nursing homes refers to a failure to act or any intentional act that can cause harm to an adult who is older than 60.
-Unfortunately, elder abuse can be more common than you can believe.
+Unfortunately, elder abuse can be more common than you believe.
 According to a rough estimate, 10% of elderly people over the age of 65 experience abuse every year.
+Furthermore, a recent study found that elder abuse affected 21.3% of older adults in the US during the COVID-19 pandemic, representing an 83.6% increase from pre-pandemic levels.

 It is important to mention here that these elderly people are three times more likely to die as a result of the abuse.
 Only a few cases of abuse or neglect get reported, which is why you should understand the types of abuse that your loved one can face at a nursing home.